bianca9901/django-project/README.md

 With the modern feel as the base, I also wanted to give the restaurant a warm, and joyful ambiance.
 Therefore, the images were carefully selected to create an atmosphere that aligns with the restaurant's philosophy and key features.

 When it comes to the messages and buttons, I wanted them to catch the eye.
-That's why I opted for attention-grabbing colors that also aligns with its purpose, yellow for info etc.
+That's why I opted for attention-grabbing colors that also align with its purpose, yellow for info, etc.

 Typography played a vital role to give the right feel.
 I aimed for a cool and hip style that resonates with the targeted audience.